sendwithus/docs/v1/events.md

 Params:

-- event_name    -- Name of the event to record
+- name    -- Name of the event to record
 - revenue (optional)   -- Revenue associated with this event, in cents.